 The contribution of energy transformed as a result of a chemical or nuclear reaction and transferred between two systems, or between two parts of the same system.

 This energy is not attributable to a job or a conversion between two different types of energy.

 Heat is, therefore, a form of transferred energy and not a form of contained energy, as internal energy.

-Heat and work are forms of energy that can not be associated with the state of the system, that is, with its equilibrium configuration; in particular, both forms of energy are recognized the moment they transit, flow.
+Heat and work are forms of energy that cannot be associated with the state of the system, that is, with its equilibrium configuration.
+In particular, both forms of energy are recognized the moment they transit, flow.

 ΔE = Q - W